GPIO toolbox for the Raspberry Pi. Extends RPi.GPIO with interrups, a command line tool and more

 - RPIO.py, an extension of RPi.GPIO with interrupt handling and more

-The easiest way to install/update RPIO on a Raspberry Pi is with either easy_install or pip:
+The easiest way to install/update RPIO on a Raspberry Pi is with either easy_install or pip (you may need to get it first with sudo apt-get install python-setuptools):

-$ sudo apt-get install python-pip $ sudo pip install -U RPIO
+$ sudo easy_install -U RPIO $ sudo pip install -U RPIO

-Another way to get RPIO is directly from the Github repository (make sure you have python-dev installed):
+Another way to get RPIO is directly from the Github repository:

 $ git clone https://github.com/metachris/RPIO.git $ cd RPIO $ sudo python setup.py install